Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Complexity analysis of studied detectors

 Between exhaustive search and linear detectors, methods like \gls{sd} operate on a lattice subspace, with complexity defined by the search radius, which determines the nodes visited.
 Techniques such as pruning reduce the search tree size.
 K-Best \gls{sd}, with a fixed complexity of $2^{|\mathcal{X}|} + (Q_{\mathrm{t}} - 1) \cdot \text{K}^{\text{Best}} \cdot 2^{|\mathcal{X}|}$ determined by the number of active search paths ($K^{\mathrm{Best}}$), is advantageous for fixed latency hardware implementations. \gls{lr}-aided detection mitigates channel ill-conditioning by constructing a more orthogonal lattice.
 In \gls{lr}-aided \gls{zf} detection, while no universal upper bound exists for the number of \gls{lll} iterations in ill-conditioned \gls{mimo} channels \cite{4518202}, there exists an upper bound on its expected value $\mathbb{E}[\text{I}^{\text{LR}}]\!\! \leq\!\!
 4 Q_{\mathrm{r}}^2\!\left(\log _2 \frac{Q_{\mathrm{r}}}{Q_{\mathrm{t}} - Q_{\mathrm{r}} + 1} \!+\!\frac{2.240}{\log _e t}\right)\!+\!
 2 Q_{\mathrm{r}}$.
 Despite its non-deterministic complexity, \gls{lr} is particularly efficient in frequency-flat scenarios due to its one-time preprocessing overhead.

 Parallelizable nonlinear detectors reduce system complexity and latency.
 Subspace detectors like \gls{lord}, with complexity $\mathcal{O}\left(Q_{\mathrm{r}}^2 |\mathcal{X}|\right)$, offer near-optimal performance with significantly lower complexity than \gls{ml}.
 However, tree-based architectures, including \gls{lord}, pose challenges for parallelization unless flattened and unrolled, increasing implementation complexity.
 Puncturing, especially in \gls{thz} channels, enhances parallelizability at a graceful performance cost, where the V-shape puncturing of $\mathbf{R}$ enables parallel processing and reduces computations \cite{Sarieddeen8186206}.
 The complexity of \gls{ssd} is given by $\mathcal{O}\left(Q_{\mathrm{r}}^2 |\mathcal{X}| - \Theta_{\mathrm{SSD}}\right)$, where $\Theta_{\mathrm{SSD}}$, the reduction factor compared to \gls{lord}, depends on the puncturing pattern and matrix dimensions \cite{Sarieddeen8186206}.
 This computation, performed once, can be stored in memory.
 With \gls{ssd}, the \gls{llr}s of specific symbols can be computed in parallel, enabling parallelization across the communication chain.
 In a $v \times v$ \gls{mimo} systems supporting parallel processing, \gls{ssd} reduces latency by a factor of $v$.
-In \gls{thz}-band communications, where large bandwidths contrast with limited baseband clock rates, parallelism is key to bridging the “\gls{tbps} gap.”
-Subspace decomposition leverages the quasi-deterministic structure of \gls{thz} channels for scalable parallel processing, aligning \gls{tbps} data rate promises with hardware constraints while mitigating diversity losses \cite{sarieddeen2023bridging2}.
+Building on \gls{lord} and \gls{ssd}, the complexity of \gls{sqld} is expressed as $\mathcal{O}\left(Q_{\mathrm{r}}^2 |\mathcal{X}| - \frac{\eta}{Q_{\mathrm{t}}} \Theta_{\mathrm{SSD}}\right)$, where $\eta$ denotes the number of punctured layers.
+When $\eta = Q_{\mathrm{t}}$, \gls{sqld} reduces to \gls{ssd}, incurring only the additional overhead of layer sorting which results in performance enhancement.